-Phoenix House Mid-Atlantic is an addiction treatment center serving individuals struggling with substance use disorders.
+National Capital Treatment and Recovery (formerly Phoenix House) is an addiction treatment center serving individuals struggling with substance use disorders.
 The grant will help cover costs for patients when insurance/personal funds do not completely cover the full course of their prescribed treatment.

 Real Food for Kids — $10,000

 Real Food for Kids’s collaborates with school communities to improve the quality of school food, and help families make healthy nutritional choices.
 The grant will support their partnership with Bayou Bakery to provide meals to needy families.

 Restaurant Opportunities Centers of Washington D.C.
 (ROC-DC) — $20,000

 The Restaurant Opportunities Centers of Washington D.C.
 (ROC-DC) created an emergency Disaster Relief Fund in mid-March to offer bridge economic support to its membership base of 674 low-wage restaurant workers impacted by COVID-19.
 The grant will provide financial assistance to Arlington workers with demonstrated need, with a preference for those awaiting application and approval of unemployment, parents or caretakers of elderly relatives, and those with urgent basic needs.

 Rx Partnership increases medication access for vulnerable Virginians including more than 1,000 low-income, uninsured individuals at Arlington Free Clinic and NOVA ScriptsCentral.
 The grant will help support a new mail delivery pilot focused on sending prescription medications to patients’ homes during the crisis.